 After every round, certain objectives will be scored.
 In the setup phase, four objectives (A, B, C, and D) are drawn from a total of 16.
 This ensures diversity – every game plays differently since you have to focus on different things.

-To further diversify the rounds from one another, every round different objectives are scored:
+To further diversify the rounds from one another, in every round different objectives are scored:

 - Round 1: objective A